 Other areas, such as the visitor center, picnicking areas, and some campsites are also wheelchair accessible and service animals (dogs) are allowed.
 For more information make sure to check out the national park service website before you go.

-Passes and fees
+Passes and entrance fee

 Depending if you are staying for the whole week or looking for a season pass will depend on the fee.